Millwey Rise Reserves so undeserving of 6-1 score line against table-toppers

 Millwey Rise Reserves managed to beat the weather to host their latest Macron League Division Eight fixture, one they ultimately lost 6-1, to a strong visiting Dawlish Reserves outfit, writes Dick Sturch.

-However, with just 15 minutes remaining, those at Cloakham Lawns to see the game would have been left wondering which of the two teams before that sat ‘top of the table’ as Millwey’s blend of youth and maturity matched Dawlish in all departments!
+However, with just 15 minutes remaining, those at Cloakham Lawns who came to see the game would have been left wondering which of the two teams before them sat ‘top of the table’ as Millwey’s blend of youth and maturity matched Dawlish in all departments!

 Stuart King and Mark Pike in attack had efforts saved by the Dawlish keeper, and just on half-time Tim Phillips came nearest to scoring for Rise.